rokucommunity/rooibos/docs/index.md

 Rooibos has a hiearchy of tests as follows:

  - TestSuite
-	 - It Group
+	 - Describe block
-		 - TestCase
+		 - it test
-			 - Parameterized TestCase
+			 - Parameterized it test

 Test suites are defined by:
  - declaring a class _inside_ a namespace
  - which extends `Rooibos.BaseTestSuite`
- - and has a `@TestSuite` annotation
+ - and has a `@testSuite` annotation

 No special file naming is required.
 I recommend you call your files `thing.spec.bs` <a name="no-need-for-special-file-or-method-names"></a>

-Please note that rooibos is _brighterscript_ only.
+Please note that rooibos tests are _brighterscript_ only.
 You can test regular brs files; but all your tests must be brightersript files.

+### Some advice

+I find it really handy to have my own BaseTestSuite, that extends `Rooibos.BaseTestSuite` and I use that as the base of all my tests.
+In this way I can easily use common utilities and use common beforeEach/setup for setting things up.

 ### Simple example
 The following is a minimum working example of a Rooibos TestSuite, named `Simple.brs`